AXI's offices will be temporarily closed Monday, May 25th in observance of the Memorial Day. We will resume normal business hours Tuesday, May 26th.

 Microbes demonstrating resistance to biocide

-This occurrence happens within the fuel industry and many other industries that use biocides including food manufacturing, cosmetics, and other consumer products.
+This occurrence is happening across many industries that use biocides including food manufacturing, cosmetics, and other consumer products.

-Just as some bacteria that infects humans and animals are developing a resistance to antibiotics, microbes found within the tank ecosystem are following suit.
-This means that repeated use of a biocide in a tank may eventually become ineffective.
+Just as some bacteria that infect humans and animals are developing a resistance to antibiotics, microbes found within the tank ecosystem are following suit.
+This means that the repeated use of biocides in fuel tanks may eventually become ineffective, forcing users to hop from product to product in a desperate bid to fight microbial contamination.

-Fuel contamination can damage equipment and lead to premature failure.
+3. Protects Equipment: Fuel contamination can damage equipment and lead to premature system failure.
 Continuous removal of harmful contaminants, water, and sediments reduces the risk of corrosion, component wear, and engine damage.
-This extends equipment lifespan, reduces repair costs, and enhances overall reliability.
+This extends equipment lifespan, reduces maintenance costs, and enhances overall equipment reliability.

 The Importance of Fuel Quality

-Fuel quality plays a critical role in the performance, efficiency, and longevity of equipment and machinery.
+Fuel quality plays a critical role in the performance, efficiency, and longevity of diesel equipment and machinery.
+While diesel biocides may seem like a great solution to a short-term problem, fuel polishing systems are the only option that provides a comprehensive long-term approach in preventing fuel contamination.

 AXI International linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram